Confirm EN 10204 3.1 wording during RFQ review

 Third-party inspection witness, review or release note

-Language, stamp or document format required by the buyer or end user
+Language, stamp or document format required by your project or end user

 Common RFQ Mistakes